-Retail brands like Urban Outfitters also use email to keep customers up to date on new products and discounts.
+Retail brands with the highest customer loyalty like Urban Outfitters also use email to keep customers up to date on new products and discounts.

 Create your own email newsletters in Canva with templates like Pink Fashion Newsletter or the Yellow Dark Grey Modern Newsletter.
 It’s ready-made for you to fill with your products and offers.
 Or you can insert thumbnails and links to blog posts for specific audience segments, directing them right back to your website for further engagement.

 When customers buy your products, they want to know that they’re investing in a company that gives back to its communities and helps make the world a better place.